Term of the Moment

 Definition: RISC-V

-(Reduced Instruction Set Computer-5) An open source RISC-based instruction set developed at the University of California, Berkeley.
-RISC-V is the fifth project of its type, hence the V (5) in the name.
-RISC-V is a 32-bit CPU with 31 general-purpose registers; however, it can also be extended to 64 bits.
+(Reduced Instruction Set Computer-5) An open-source architecture for designing RISC-based CPUs.
+Developed at the University of California, Berkeley, RISC-V is the fifth project of its type, hence the Roman Numeral V. RISC-V is a 32-bit CPU with 31 general-purpose registers; however, it can also be extended to 64 bits.
+Because it is open source, the design can be modified by anyone.

 Designed for efficient processing in embedded systems, RISC-V is an extremely streamlined architecture with eight system calls and 39 essential instructions.
 The base instruction set excludes multiplication and division.